Skip to content

 DANGER

-We also have a few extra styles used to highlight tabs, trailing whitespace, and lack of final newline that you can customize:
+There are a few extra styles for highlighting tabs, trailing whitespace, and lack of a final newline that can be customized as well:

 css